Cornell-MAE-UG/fa25-portfolio-al2588/_projects/project mae2020.md

 ### (a) Problem, Constraints, and Degrees of Freedom

 **Problem**
-Design a lifting mechanism inside a 150 cm × 50 cm workspace using a rigid 150 cm bar, three pin supports (two on the ground), and a linear actuator that can deliver up to **1.45 kN**.
+Design a lifting mechanism inside a 150 cm × 50 cm workspace using a rigid 150 cm bar, three pin supports (two on the ground), and a linear actuator that can deliver up to 1.45 kN.
-The goal is to lift the maximum possible weight to a vertical height of **50 cm**.
+The goal is to lift the maximum possible weight to a vertical height of 50 cm.

 **Constraints**